5 more die of COVID-19 in Minnesota; hospitalizations decline

 Most patients with COVID-19 don't need to be hospitalized.
 The illness usually causes mild or moderate sickness, the Health Department says, and does not require a clinic visit.

 Numbers released Sunday show health care workers have accounted for 3,776 cases statewide.
-A total of 37,617 Minnesotans who were infected with the novel coronavirus no longer need to be in isolation, up from 32,347 people at Friday’s data release.
+A total of 33,408 Minnesotans who were infected with the novel coronavirus no longer need to be in isolation, up from 32,347 people at Friday's data release.
+Health Department officials previously Sunday released a higher number that was incorrect.